 Atmosphere furnaces are widely used in the process of thermal and thermochemical treatment of steel and metals in protective atmospheres for improved hardness.
-Atmosphere furnaces designed for thermochemical treatment are employed in the gas carburising, gas nitriding and other processes.
-Such furnaces are used chiefly in the automotive and metallurgical industries, including for the manufacturing of roller bearings, as well as in commercial hardening plants and specialty industries.
+The solutions offered by SECO/WARWICK S.A. are used in various heat treatment processes, such as normalisation, relaxation, annealing, spheroidisation, austenitisation, tempering, and solution heat treatment, mainly in the automotive and metallurgical industries, including in the production of rolling-element bearings, by commercial heat treatment shops and in specialty industries.